How to Use VLOOKUP With IF Statement in Sheets

 4. is_sorted: [optional] TRUE for an approximate match, FALSE for an exact match.

-5. logical_expression: An expression or reference to a cell containing an expression that represents some logical value, i.e. TRUE or FALSE.
+5. logical_expression: A statement or pointer to a cell with an expression in it that denotes a logical value, such as TRUE or FALSE.

 6. value_if_true: What to display if the logical_expression is met.